-I am currently a SSHRC Postdoctoral Fellow in Philosophy at Brown University.
-I have completed my doctoral studies in Philosophy at the University of Alberta.
-My main areas of research are 17th and 18th century philosophy and aesthetics.
+I am currently a Postdoctoral Research Fellow under the supervision of Paul Guyer in Philosophy at Brown University.
+My research is funded by Social Sciences and Humanities Research Council of Canada.
+I completed my doctoral studies in Philosophy at the University of Alberta last year.
+My areas of specialization are Kant’s philosophy, early modern philosophy, and aesthetics.

 There are two recent projects I am engaged in, both of which address cross-disciplinary issues.
 Here are brief descriptions of each project: